OSGConnect/connectbook/start/data/output-file-transfer-via-htcondor.md

 # Use HTCondor To Transfer Output &lt;1GB

-By default, HTCondor will transfer any files in the job's top-level directory that are generated or modified during the execution of your job(s) back to your `/home` directory location from which the `condor_submit` command was performed. **This behavior only applies to files in the top-level directory of where your job executes, meaning HTCondor will ignore any files created in subdirectories of the job's main working directory.** Several options exist for modifying this default output file transfer behavior, including those described in this guide.
+By default, HTCondor will transfer any new or modified files in the job's top-level directory back to your `/home` directory location from which the `condor_submit` command was performed. **This behavior only applies to files in the top-level directory of where your job executes, meaning HTCondor will ignore any files created in subdirectories of the job's top-level directory.** Several options exist for modifying this default output file transfer behavior, including those described in this guide.
 To learn more, please contact us at [support@osgconnect.net](mailto:support@osgconnect.net).